johanfive/httpClient/README.md

 is that it rarely returns any status other than `200`.
 What you get instead is an `{ ok: false, ...etc }` payload.

-Maybe you'd like to write logic so that not ok responses throw errors, and you'd very much like writing this logic only once.
+Maybe you'd like to write logic so that not ok responses throw errors instead, and you'd very much like writing this logic only once.
 So:

 ```js